tencentyun/qcloud-documents/api/存储与CDN/对象存储（XML API）/API 文档(6.28)/Get Object_en.md

 ## Description
-Get Object API request is used to download one file (Object) in Bucket of COS to the local computer.
+GET Object API request is used to download one file (Object) in Bucket of COS to the local computer.
 This action requires that the user has the read permission for the target Object or the read permission for the target Object has been made available for everyone (public-read).

 ## Request